unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 WORKGROUP            RED
 ```

+As we can see, there are 2 active shares - kathy, and tmp.
 The thing that really caught my attention was the comment - **Fred, What are we doing here?**.
 This led me to believe that Fred had access to kathy's share.
-So what I attempted to do was to connect to kathy's share, on the networked user/computer fred.
+So what I attempted to do was to connect to kathy's share, using the networked user/computer fred.

 ```console
 root@kali:~# smbclient //fred/kathy -I 192.168.1.13 -N